- Difference between Red, Brown and Black Henna

 Where do Henna and Jagua have the Greatest Effect?

-The darkest colour of your ornament is achieved on the areas of the skin where the skin is strongest.
-Henna and jagua dye the surface of the skin by binding to proteins in the topmost skin cells.
+Henna and Jagua have their greatest effect on the top layer of the skin.
+The darkest colour is achieved where the skin is strongest.
 Therefore, the best effect is on the palms or feet, but the backs of the hands and legs also colour well.

 Jagua is bluish-black in colour intensity and is used for body art on forearms, wrists, feet and other parts of the body.
+The combination of henna and jagua creates a particularly appealing colour contrast.

-Can I sunbathe with Henna- / Jagua-Ornament?
+Can I sunbathe with Henna / Jagua-Ornament?

 Jagua in moderate sunlight does not affect the intensity of the ornament.
+Intense sunlight and UV light may cause the intensity of the henna ornament to fade more quickly.

 Are there any Known Allergic Reactions when using Henna or Jagua?

+In very rare cases, allergic reactions can occur even with natural-based henna.
+To be sure, you can do a patch test.
 It is important to use only natural henna dyes from trustworthy sources to exclude PPD.

 From what Age are Henna and Jagua suitable?